<< RETURN TO ABOUT US PAGE

 SECTION 4.
 Application of Membership

-An individual seeking membership in the Association as an Active or Associate must submit a completed application, in such form as the Board of Directors shall determine, to the Board of Directors or its designees, which in its sole discretion, consistent with Article III, Section 1, items A and B, and in accordance with its membership policy and procedures, will grant or deny the individual’s application for membership.
+An individual seeking membership in the Association as a Full or Associate Member must submit a completed application, in such form as the Board of Directors shall determine, to the Board of Directors or its designees, which in its sole discretion, consistent with Article III, Section 1, items A and B, and in accordance with its membership policy and procedures, will grant or deny the individual’s application for membership.
 Applicants will be notified in writing, if accepted, and of membership status granted.

 SECTION 5.
 Termination of Membership